bryce-marshall/scroll-listener/README.md

 In addition to event throttling and the automatic resolution of parent scroll containers, ScrollListener event arguments expose useful information such as the position of the target element relative to its scroll containers, whether or not the target element is currently visible within the scrolling viewport, and optional client state.

+# IMPORTANT NOTE

+HTML Table objects will by default overflow the bounding rectangle of any parent DIV (and other) elements, and in such cases ScrollListener may innacutately report whether or not a target element intersects or is contained within the scope or the scroll source element.
+The preferred solution to this problem is to avoid the use of HTML tables (which do not play nicely with CSS), however parent elements may be configured to expand to accommodate tables by using one of the following methods:

+    style.width = "fit-content"; style.height = "fit-content"; / style = "width: fit-content;height: fit-content;"
+OR  style.overflow = "auto"; OR "overflow: auto;"
+OR  style.overflow = "scroll"; OR "overflow: scroll;"

 # Usage - Unconstrained Scope